 Good production generally requires good equipment.
-Whether you are shooting video, photography, or handling audio, you need gear that can get the job done properly or you'll be pulling your hair out when you try to "fix it in post."
+Whether you are shooting video, photography, or handling audio, you need gear that can get the job is done properly or you’ll be pulling your hair out when you try to “fix it in post.”

 But good equipment can also be quite expensive.
 Not everyone has the capital to build out an extensive production rig.
 Luckily, there are several online resources to rent the equipment that you need for your productions.

 Equipment rental is not only a good way to save on upfront costs, it can also be handy for trying a piece of gear before you decide to invest in a purchase.
 Here are some of the resources that we’ve found for renting equipment online.